aigc-apps/CogVideoX-Fun/scripts/README_TRAIN_REWARD.md

 + `num_decoded_latents` and `num_sampled_frames`: The number of decoded latents (for VAE) and sampled frames (for the reward model).
 Since CogVideoX-Fun adopts the 3D casual VAE, we found decoding only the first latent to obtain the first frame for computing the reward not only reduces training memory usage but also prevents excessive reward optimization and maintains the dynamics of generated videos.

+## Limitations
+1. We observe after training to a certain extent, the reward continues to increase, but the quality of the generated videos does not further improve.
+   The model trickly learns some shortcuts (by adding artifacts in the background, i.e., adversarial patches) to increase the reward.
+2. Currently, there is still a lack of suitable preference models for video generation.
+Directly using image preference models cannot evaluate preferences along the temporal dimension (such as dynamism and consistency).
+Further more, We find using image preference models leads to a decrease in the dynamism of generated videos.
+Although this can be mitigated by computing the reward using only the first frame of the decoded video, the impact still persists.

 ## References
 <ol>